vdbrink/vdbrink.github.io/smarthomeserver/choose_smart_home_system.md

 You can also use mixed solutions, like Home Assistant, which can be installed on your own hardware where you use a local protocol to communicate with most of your smart home devices.
-And also use use for some devices their cloud solution integration, like for your electric car, dishwasher or robot vacuum cleaner.
+And also use for some devices their cloud solution integration, like for your electric car, dishwasher or robot vacuum cleaner.
 Then you can decide for each new device you add to your setup